cesar-douady/open-lmake/doc/src/writing_lmakefile.md

 - If `lmake.extra_manifest` is not set, it is empty.

 Sources are files that are deemed as intrinsic.
-They cannot be derived using rules as explained in the following section.
+Unless when explicitly stated otherwise (such as using the `--source-ok` option) they cannot be derived using rules as explained in the following section.

 Also, if a file cannot be derived and is not a source, it is deemed unbuildable, even if it actually exists.
 In this latter case, it will be considered dangling and this is an error condition.